UNCLASSIFIED (U)

 (2) (U) The chief of mission must certify the accuracy of the information provided.

 d.
-(U) Refusals to National of Country under Consideration for VWP: You must not knowingly refuse visas under a refusal category that is not included in the calculation of the visa refusal rate for VWP to lower the refusal rate for VWP purposes.
+(U) Refusals to National of Country under Consideration for VWP: Do not refuse visas under a refusal category that is not included in the calculation of the visa refusal rate for VWP to lower the refusal rate for VWP purposes.

 9 FAM 201.1-4(E) (U) List of Signatory Visa Waiver Program (VWP) Carriers: INA 217(e) Signatory Transportation Lines